-PROXY STATEMENT 2022 Annual Meeting of Stockholders To be Held on May 25, 2022, 9:00 A.M., Eastern Time
+PROXY STATEMENT 2023 Annual Meeting of Stockholders To be Held on April 27, 2023, 10:00 A.M., Eastern Time

-This Proxy Statement is furnished in connection with the solicitation of proxies by the board of directors (the "Board") of PhenixFIN Corporation (the "Company," "we," "us," or "our") for use at the Company's 2022 Annual Meeting of Stockholders (the "Annual Meeting") to be held on May 25, 2022, at 9:00 A.M., Eastern Time.
-You can participate in the Annual Meeting, vote, and submit questions via live webcast by visiting www.virtualshareholdermeeting.com/PFX2022.
-To log in, shareholders (or their authorized representatives) will need the 16 digit control number provided on their proxy card or, if they are a beneficial owner, their voting instruction form.
+This Proxy Statement is furnished in connection with the solicitation of proxies by the board of directors (the "Board") of PhenixFIN Corporation (the "Company," "we," "us," or "our") for use at the Company's 2023 Annual Meeting of Stockholders (the "Annual Meeting") to be held on April 27, 2023, at 10:00 A.M., Eastern Time.
+You can participate in the Annual Meeting, vote, and submit questions via live webcast by visiting www.virtualshareholdermeeting.com/PFX2023.
+To log in, shareholders (or their authorized representatives) will need the 16-digit control number provided on their proxy card or, if they are a beneficial owner, their voting instruction form.
 If you are not a shareholder or do not have a control number, you may still access the meeting as a guest, but you will not be able to vote or submit questions.
-A Notice of Internet Availability of Proxy Materials regarding this proxy statement is being first mailed to stockholders on or about April 14, 2022, containing instructions on how to access and review our proxy materials.
+A Notice of Internet Availability of Proxy Materials regarding this proxy statement is being first mailed to stockholders on or about March 17, 2023, containing instructions on how to access and review our proxy materials.
 The Notice of Internet Availability of Proxy Materials also instructs you how you may submit your proxy online, via phone or via mail.
 If you would like to receive a printed copy of our proxy materials, you should follow the instructions for requesting those materials included in the Notice of Internet Availability of Proxy Materials.

 If you are a "stockholder of record" (i.e., you hold shares directly with the Company or the Company's transfer agent in your name), please sign and date the accompanying proxy card, or authorize your proxy by telephone or through the Internet, as indicated on the proxy card.
 If the Company receives your vote in time for voting at the Annual Meeting, the persons named as proxies will vote your shares in the manner that you specify.
-If you give no instructions on the proxy card, based upon the recommendation of the Board, the shares covered by the proxy card will be voted FOR the election of the nominee as director, FOR the ratification of appointment of Ernst & Young LLP to serve as the Company's independent registered public accounting firm for the fiscal year ending September 30, 2022, FOR the one-year option for frequency of advisory votes on executive compensation, FOR the executive compensation presented in this Proxy Statement, ABSTAIN with respect to Proposal V and AGAINST Proposal VI.
+If you give no instructions on the proxy card, based upon the recommendation of the Board, the shares covered by the proxy card will be voted FOR the election of the nominees as directors, FOR the ratification of appointment of KPMG LLP to serve as the Company's independent registered public accounting firm for the fiscal year ending September 30, 2023, and FOR the executive compensation presented in this Proxy Statement.